Chart Color Schemes

 An assessment of population growth drivers in Oakey reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Oakey's population is estimated at around 4,902 as of Nov 2025.
-This reflects an increase of 146 people (3.1%) since the 2021 Census, which reported a population of 4,756 people.
-The change is inferred from the resident population of 4,824 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
-This level of population equates to a density ratio of 38 persons per square kilometer.
-Oakey's 3.1% growth since census positions it within 2.1 percentage points of the SA4 region (5.2%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth that contributed approximately 45.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Based on ABS population updates and AreaSearch validations, the estimated population of Oakey as of Feb 2026 is around 4,907.
+This reflects an increase of 151 people since the 2021 Census, which reported a population of 4,756.
+The change was inferred from AreaSearch's estimate of 4,824 residents following examination of ABS ERP data released in June 2024 and 22 additional validated new addresses since the Census date.
+This results in a density ratio of 38 persons per square kilometer.
+Oakey's 3.2% growth positions it within 2.1 percentage points of its SA4 region, demonstrating competitive growth fundamentals.
+Natural growth contributed approximately 45.0% of overall population gains during recent periods, with all drivers including overseas and interstate migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, a population increase just below the median of locations outside of capital cities is expected, with the Oakey statistical area (Lv2) expected to expand by 231 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied in line with ABS Greater Capital Region projections for each age cohort.
+Future population trends indicate a national non-metropolitan median increase is expected by 2041, with the suburb of Oakey projected to expand by 234 persons, reflecting an overall increase of 4.0% over the 17-year period.

 Frequently Asked Questions - Population